pablodecm/paper-inferno/paper/paper.md

 [@Sec:method] will be compared with classification-based summary statistics for a series of inference benchmarks based on the synthetic problem described above that vary in the number of nuisance parameters considered and their constraints, as shown in \autoref{tab:benchmark_table}.
-In Benchmark 0 no nuisance parameters are considered, so the classification approach is expected to provide sufficient summary statistics.
+For Benchmark 0 no nuisance parameters are considered, thus the inference problem is that of determining the number of signal events $s$ given some data and a perfectly known signal and background model, so the classification approach is expected to provide sufficient summary statistics.
+The rest of the benchmarks correspond to the presence of nuisance parameters, differing among them in their number and constrains.
+The main figure of merit used to compared the different techniques will be the expected uncertainty in the parameter of interest $s$ for the inference problem defined for each benchmark and conditioned on the values for the true value of the parameters of $s=50$, $r=0.0$,
+$\lambda=3.0$ and $b=1000$.

 \begin{table}
   \caption{Definition of the different statistical